Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_04_full_system_design/README.md

 ## Full System Design

-The AMD Vitis Linker (`v++ -l`) is used to link multiple kernel objects (XO), together with the hardware platform XSA file, to produce the device binary XCLBIN file.
+The AMD Vitis Linker (`v++ -l`) links multiple kernel objects (XO) with the hardware platform XSA file to produce the device binary XCLBIN file.

 Review the `conn.cfg` file.
 It creates an instance of each PL kernel described previously and provides the connection scheme between them and the AI Engine graph.
 At the end of the file, there are Vivado™ tool options specified to close timing and run the design at 300 MHz.

 ## Design Implementation

-The following image was taken from the Vivado project for the entire design.
+The following image is from the Vivado project for the entire design.
 It depicts the hardware implementation determined by the place-and-route on the adaptive SoC device.

 ![alt text](images/Nbody_Implemented_design.png)